 - A fancy maxi dress with colorful patterns and a unique cut.

 - A long skirt.
-It can be both plain or patterned, completely depends on your preference.
+It can be both plain or patterned, completely depending on your preference.

 - Ankle boots, high-heeled clogs, or leather sandals.